Fzwael/angular-bdd/README.md

 ## Conclusion

 This was a quick introduction to BDD with Angular, Cucumber and Protractor.
-We can always add other features or senarios.
+We can always add other features or scenarios.

 The good thing about this configuration is, for example, we want to test the decrement feature we won't have to redefine the basic scenarios (going to the home page and expecting the result).
-This is very helpful since in theory someone working on functionnal definitions could write new tests without having to add any new code to the application.
+This is very helpful since in theory someone working on functional definitions could write new tests without having to add any new code to the application.

 Full code can be found here [Github](https://github.com/Fzwael/angular-bdd)